dynamics-of-stellar-systems/dynamite/docs/installation.rst

 Python
 ------

 The user is communicating with the Fortran source code via Python.
-The basic requirement for DYNAMITE is therefore a reasonably current version of Python (tested with Legacy Python 2.7, Python 3.6, Python 3.7, and Python 3.8) and the following python libraries:
+The basic requirement for DYNAMITE is therefore a reasonably current version of Python (tested with Legacy Python 2.7, Python 3.6, Python 3.7, and Python 3.8).

-* astropy
-* PyYAML

-* numpy
-* matplotlib

-* glob
-* os
-* shutil